SasPes/proxmark3-hf-mfdes-web/README.md

 - The backend uses pexpect to control the Proxmark3 shell
 - Some features require a connected Proxmark3 device
 - All communication is via HTTP GET requests from the frontend to the FastAPI backend
+- All commands and their outputs are logged to a file in the `log` directory
 ## License

 MIT License